veganaize/closure-compiler/@suppress-annotations.md

-If you cannot easily fix a JsCompiler warning, you can suppress it using the `@suppress` annotation in the function's JSDoc block or the `@fileoverview` block.
+If you cannot easily fix a JsCompiler warning, you can suppress it using the `@suppress` annotation in the function's JSDoc block or the `@fileoverview` block or any assignment in statement position.

 ## Example
 ```js